Skills

 ## Ask the Agent to draft a Skill for you

 You don't have to write Skills from scratch.
 Once the Agent has done useful work in a conversation - an RCA, a triage walk-through, a parsing-rule investigation, a dashboard build - you can ask it to turn that work into a Skill without leaving the chat.
 The Agent drafts a Name, When to use, and Instructions from the current conversation, and you review and save.
+If you are an admin, you can choose whether the draft stays personal or becomes an Organizational Skill before saving.

 The better your ask, the better the resulting Skill.
 Thin asks produce thin Skills: